 DIY Project #1: RV Skylights.

 Inspect the skylight from your roof to see exactly where the leak is coming from.
 Scrape away any old sealant and make sure your surface is clean.
 It might take some elbow grease to remove the old sealant.
 Rub away any residue with mineral spirits and a rag.
 Once dry, cut the extension tube of your Flex Shot with scissors.
 This will help you control the size of your bead.
-From a 45 degree angle, press the nozzle completely around the seam where the RV’s roof meets the metal or plastic flangers of the skylight.
+From a 45-degree angle, press the nozzle completely around the seam where the RV’s roof meets the metal or plastic flanges of the skylight.
 Don’t leave any gaps in this area – or your RV will be susceptible to more leaks.

 [Flex Tip: Flex Shot can withstand extreme temperatures.
 So you don’t have to worry about it dripping, cracking, or sagging in the cold or hot seasons.
 Flex Shot works best in conditions ranging from -76°F to 350°F.]